time-attack/apex-learning-answers/README.md

  # All Apex Learning Answers 🌟
  ![Apex Learning Logo](https://github.com/time-attack/apex-learning-answers/blob/main/apexlogo.png?raw=true)

-Welcome to the **ultimate source for all Apex Learning answers, tips, and hacks!**
+Welcome to the **ultimate source for all Apex Learning answers!**
-This repository is dedicated to helping you master the Apex Learning platform, saving time and boosting productivity.
-Just use the Extension below to finish everything!
+This repository has every single apex learning answer there is out there! just look through the files to find your quiz and download the pdf!
 ----------

  The BEST Tool: Examripper Extension